We have good news and bad news for you.

 You can get immediate alerts whenever something happens with Sucuri’s monitoring tools, and the company offers incident response services.
 If you notice a performance hit on your WordPress site, you can take advantage of Sucuri’s CDN.

 Most users would be happy with the free version of Sucuri, though the paid options come with extras like customer service, frequent scans, and SSL certificates.
-Sucuri isn’t the cheapest option around, so it might not be an option for those with smaller budgets.
+Sucuri isn’t the cheapest option around, so it might not be suitable for those with smaller budgets.

 For on-the-go website security checks and malware scans, Sucuri offers SiteCheck.
 It is not a comprehensive tool, but it is a quick and easy way for you to run a scan without needing to launch and use more robust plugins.